Real1tyy/Prisma-Calendar/docs-site/docs/features/time-tracker.md

 - For edit modals: the same file path is used, so changes save to the original file
 - Ready to continue editing or save

-### Notes on Minimizing
+### Important Notes

 - **Only one modal**: Only one modal can be minimized at a time.
-Minimizing a new modal discards the previously minimized one.
+Minimizing/auto-saving a new modal discards the previously saved one.
 - **Command availability**: The restore command only appears in the palette when there's a minimized modal
 - **Closing Obsidian**: Minimized modal state is lost if Obsidian is closed
 - **Edit vs Create**: When editing an existing event, the file path is preserved so changes save to the correct file
-- **Always available**: The minimize button is always visible in the modal header
+- **Minimize button always available**: You can always click the **−** button to manually save state, regardless of timer status

 ## Displays